DARTH-git/dampack/cran-comments.md

 win-builder (devel and release) both gave the same note.
 The following issues were raised in the note associated with checking CRAN incoming feasibility:

-1) this package is a new submission (this is correct)
+1) this package is a new submission

-2) I followed StackOverflow instructions and Hadley's R package book's guide on how to put in the GPL-3 licensing information, and this seems to have triggered a note that reproduced the full text of the license.
-The license.md file is an exact copy of the GPL-3 license linked on CRAN's website.

-3) there are possibly mis-spelled words in DESCRIPTION.
+This is a new submission in the sense that the package has not yet been accepted to CRAN, but this is not my first time submitting the package.
+I mistakenly deleted the file specifying that the package had already been submitted to CRAN and never committed the package after using devtools::release().
+I'm not sure, but the inclusion of this file might have altered this particular note.

-There are no mis-spelled words in DESCRIPTION.
-The package name ("dampack") was incorrectly flagged.
+2) Possibly mis-spelled words in DESCRIPTION:
+   Hunink (27:50)
+   al (27:60)
+   dampack (27:9)
+   et (27:57)

+Hunink is a name that is correctly spelled, and the other possibly mis-spelled words are spelled correctly.

 Travis-CI checks and the local check all did not produce any ERRORs, WARNINGs, or NOTEs.